kevinblumenfeld/Posh365/Posh365/docs/Connect-Cloud.md

 To download the Exchange Online Remote PowerShell Module for multi-factor authentication, in the EAC (https://outlook.office365.com/ecp/), go to Hybrid > Setup and click the appropriate Configure button.
 When using Multi-Factor Authentication the saving of credentials is not available currently - thus each service will prompt independently for credentials.
 Also the Security and Compliance Center does not currently support multi-factor authentication.

 Locally saves and encrypts to a file the username and password.
 The encrypted file...can only be used on the computer and within the user's profile from which it was created, is the same .txt file for all the Office 365 services and is a separate .json file for Azure.
 If a username or password becomes corrupt or is entered incorrectly, it can be deleted using -DeleteCreds.
-For example, _Connect-ToCloud Contoso -DeleteCreds_
+For example, _Connect-Cloud Contoso -DeleteCreds_

 If Azure switch is used **for first time**: